uwu-tools/gh-jira-issue-sync/kubernetes/README.md

 ## Instructions

-Copy your private key which you have configured with JIRA into the current directory.
+Copy your private key which you have configured with Jira into the current directory.

 Fill out the config.yaml and secret.yaml files with the correct